Resonant production of millicharged scalars in $k^2>0$ electromagnetic wave background: Introduction

 \section{Introduction}

 Particle production in an intense external field is still an intriguing phenomenon.
-The presence of the external field modifies the wave function of outgoing particles, allowing some processes forbidden in the standard perturbation theory based on the plane wave decomposition.
-A famous example is the Schwinger effect -- electron-positron pair production in an external electric field \cite{PhysRev.82.664} and related processes (see books and reviews \cite{Ritus,Dittrich:2000zu,Kuznetsov:2013sea,Fedotov:2022ely}).
-Another nonperturbative effect related only to the case of boson production is the Bose enhancement: the production rate resonantly grows if final particles are produced in the background of already presented occupied state of the same field.
+The presence of the external field modifies the wave function of outgoing particles, allowing for some processes that are forbidden in the standard perturbation theory based on the plane wave decomposition.
+A famous example is the Schwinger effect -- electron-positron pair production in an external electric field \cite{PhysRev.82.664} and related processes (see books and reviews \cite{Ritus, Dittrich:2000zu, Kuznetsov:2013sea, Fedotov:2022ely}).
+Another nonperturbative effect related only to the case of boson production is the Bose enhancement: the production rate resonantly grows if final particles are produced in the background of already occupied states of the same field.

-This effect appears in cosmology as so-called preheating after inflation when an oscillating heavy inflaton field resonantly decays to the matter scalars \cite{Kofman:1994rk,Kofman:1997yn,Khlebnikov:1996mc,Khlebnikov:1996wr}, see also the book \cite{lozanov2020reheating}.
-Mathematically, the equation of motion for produced scalar modes of fixed wavevector $\vec{k}$ reduces to the Mathieu equation, which parametric plane has bands of periodic and exponentially growing solutions, see book \cite{mclachlan1947theory}.
+This effect appears in cosmology as the so-called preheating after inflation when an oscillating heavy inflaton field resonantly decays to the matter scalars \cite{Kofman:1994rk,Kofman:1997yn,Khlebnikov:1996mc,Khlebnikov:1996wr}; see also the book \cite{lozanov2020reheating}.
+Mathematically, the equation of motion for produced scalar modes of fixed wavevector $\vec{k}$ reduces to the Mathieu equation, which parametric plane has bands of periodic and exponentially growing solutions; see the book \cite{mclachlan1947theory}.

-The similar effect appears in a toy model if an intense plane wave of massive or massless scalar field decays to another spice of scalars \cite{Arza:2020zop, our}.
-Massive plane wave with the help of a relativistic boost reduces to the preheating case, showing the Mathieu stability band picture \cite{our} while the massless plane wave resonantly produces particles only due to the tachyonic instability in that toy model Lagrangian \cite{Arza:2020zop}.
+The similar effect appears in a toy model if an intense plane wave of a massive or massless scalar field decays to another type of scalar \cite{Arza:2020zop, our}.
+A massive plane wave, with the help of a relativistic boost, reduces to the preheating case, showing the Mathieu stability band picture \cite{our}, while the massless plane wave resonantly produces particles only due to the tachyonic instability in that toy model Lagrangian \cite{Arza:2020zop}.